kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

   Make sure to cache the image into a volume so that the API isn't needed for new images every time we access the application or the container crashes.

-  Best way to test what happens when your container shuts down is likely by shutting down the container, so you can add logic for that as well, for testing purposes.
+  The best way to test what happens when your container shuts down is likely by shutting down the container, so you can add logic for that as well, for testing purposes.

 </exercise>

 <exercise name='Exercise 1.13: Project v0.7'>

-  For the project we'll need to do some coding to start seeing results in the next part.
+  For the project, we'll need to do some coding to start seeing results in the next part.

   1. Add an input field.
 The input should not take todos that are over 140 characters long.

   2. Add a send button.
 It does not have to send the todo yet.

-  3. Add a list for the existing todos with some hardcoded todos.
+  3. Add a list of the existing todos with some hardcoded todos.

   Maybe something similar to this:
   <img src="../img/project-ex-113.png">